bogeeee/pve-manager-electrified/readme.md

 # PVE electrified

 This is a modification of the [Proxmox Virtual Environment](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) **user interface**, that brings some nice features, mainly for homelab'ers.
 The goal is also, to provide a plugin system and give plugin authors the tools to develop such and publish them with very little effort.
+PVE electrified is **independant** of the company Proxmox.

 Update: Heavily working on the plugin system.
 Expect the first release on November 16.